-All other nights we eat bread made with leaven, but on Passover we eat only unleavened bread, or matzah.
+All other nights we eat bread made with leaven, but on Passover we eat only unleavened bread.
 As the children of Israel fled from Egypt, they did not have time for their dough to rise.
 Instead, the hot desert sun baked it flat.
 But even more than that, leaven during the Days of Unleavened Bread represents sin.
 As Paul wrote:

 Leavening, at this time, therefore, pictures the doctrines and teachings and ways of Satan the devil -- malice and wickedness, false doctrine and evil.
 It is that which corrupts the soul and changes the essence of that which is good to that which is evil, and contaminated.

-The second or middle matzah represents the suffering of Yeshua the Messiah, our Saviour, who was beaten and scourged and crucified for our sins (John 19:1-3; Heb.
-12:2-4).
-The bottom matzah represents the suffering of "Israel" -- or the "Israel of YEHOVAH God" (Gal.
-6:16), meaning the people of YEHOVAH, especially the true spiritual people of YEHOVAH, who will be the "bride of the Messiah" when he returns (Rev. 19:7-9).
-We, too, must endure suffering, following in the footsteps of the Messiah (I Pet.
-2:21-25).
+The second or middle unleavened bread represents the suffering of Yeshua the Messiah, our Savior, who was beaten and scourged and crucified for our sins (John 19:1-3; Hebrews 12:2-4).
+The bottom unleavened bread represents the suffering of "Israel" -- or the "Israel of YEHOVAH God" (Galatians 6:16), meaning the Israelite people of YEHOVAH, especially the true spiritual people of YEHOVAH, who will be the "bride of the Messiah" when he returns (Revelation 19:7-9).
+We, too, must endure suffering, following in the footsteps of the Messiah (I Peter 2:21-25).
 David wrote, "Many are the afflictions of the righteous" (Psalm 34:19).
 As Paul and Barnabas put it, "we must through much tribulation enter the kingdom of God" (Acts 14:22).